 - Remove sausage from liquid and set aside.
 Let onions and peppers continue cooking until all the liquid is evaporated and vegetables begin to caramelize on the bottom of the pan.

-- Serve sausage, peppers and onions with mustard.
-Enjoy with cauliflower salad on the side!
+- Divide sausage, peppers and onions across buns (or serve without buns if you prefer).
+Serve with mustard.
+Enjoy with potato salad on the side!